edavgaun/ASEM-Analysis-App/README.md

 - `/assets` – Images and logos used for visualizations
 - `app.ipynb` – Main Jupyter Notebook used to build the application
 - `requirements.txt` – Python dependencies
-- `render.yaml` – Configuration file for deployment on Render

 ---